beezwax/filemaker-fail2ban/README.md

-# filemaker-fail2ban
+## filemaker-fail2ban
-### Fail2ban rules for FileMaker Server
+#### Fail2ban rules for FileMaker Server

 These files files can be added to a fail2ban installment so that the relevant FileMaker Server logs will be included.

 To install the fail2ban core files, you can use the source at fail2ban.org, or a Mac OS package manager like MacPorts or Homebrew.

+#### Configuration

-Additionally, you'll need to add something like the following into your jail.local file (which you may need to create):
+To enable the filter, you'll need to add something like the following into your jail.local file (which you may need to create):

 ```
 [filemaker-client]